danivelikova/cactuss/README.md

 # CACTUSS: Common Anatomical CT-US Space for US examinations
 ![cactuss](https://user-images.githubusercontent.com/105121035/167461418-bb33b22e-bc61-4e77-89cf-7b5948cae74c.png)
-We provide out implementation for the Intermediate Representation (IR) generation step of CACTUSS.
 CACTUSS projects generates a common anatomical space between CT and Ultrasound images.
+We provide our implementation for the second step of the CACTUSS pipeline, which is the Intermediate Representation (IR) generation step for any input Bmode images.

 ## Getting started

-Follow these steps to get the code running on your local machine!
+Follow the steps below to get the code running on your local machine.
-Prerequisites

 ## Installation